openSUSE/news-o-o/_posts/2007-08-09-people-of-opensuse-stephan-kulow.markdown

 ---
 author: News Team
+comments: true
 date: 2007-08-09 15:55:37+00:00
 layout: post
 link: https://news.opensuse.org/2007/08/09/people-of-opensuse-stephan-kulow/
+slug: people-of-opensuse-stephan-kulow
-title: "People of openSUSE: Stephan Kulow"
+title: 'People of openSUSE: Stephan Kulow'
+wordpress_id: 112
 categories:
 - People of openSUSE
 ---

 Today you can also read the 'People of openSUSE' interview with Stephan Kulow, the release manager of the openSUSE distribution.

 Read on to see which answers he provides.